 At Mount Sinai, we provide a well-rounded and comprehensive training program that encompasses all aspects of academic medicine.
-We consider it a point of pride that so many of our residents have not only published major papers by the time they leave us, but that so many end up in prestigious fellowship programs throughout the country and around the world.
+We consider it a point of pride that so many of our residents publish major papers by the time they leave us and end up in prestigious fellowship programs throughout the country and around the world.

 Under the direction of clinical and basic science research directors, research opportunities abound at Mount Sinai.
 Residents are required to participate in scholarly activity with a faculty member during the course of their training.
 The Department of Medicine ranks in the top 20 of NIH-funded academic medicine departments.
 A state-of-the-art core facility in genomic and proteomic medicine has facilitated the development of a broad Personalized Medicine Program that crosses all subspecialties and is centered in the Department of Medicine.

 The elective months are an important part of the resident’s training.
 Not only can they help enrich the general medical training, but they can help residents gain insight into possible future careers.
 The Department of Medicine offers electives in Cardiology, Clinical Immunology, Endocrinology, Gastroenterology, General Internal Medicine, Geriatrics and Palliative Care Medicine, Hematology/Oncology, Hospital Medicine, Infectious Diseases, Liver Diseases, Nephrology, Rheumatology and Pulmonary Medicine/Critical Care.
 Residents can choose either inpatient consult electives or outpatient electives.

 A large majority of our residents successfully compete for the most prestigious fellowship positions.
 During fellowship applications, each resident is also assigned to a faculty mentor in their specialty of choice to help them with the challenges of applying to competitive fellowships.
 For the residents choosing to remain in primary care, we make special efforts to find general medicine fellowships for those wishing to gain further expertise or pursue careers in academic medicine.
 Additionally, the Department of Medicine continues to work with its residents beyond their period of training, assisting them with career decisions after residency.